max-drexler/easymq/README.md

 ## Description

-EasyMQ is a purely python implementation of a RabbitMQ client.
-EasyMQ abstracts concepts like connection drops, authentication, and message encoding to make interacting with RabbitMQ as easy as possible.
+QuickMQ is a purely python implementation of a RabbitMQ client.
+QuickMQ abstracts concepts like connection drops, authentication, and message encoding to make interacting with RabbitMQ as easy as possible.

-### When is EasyMQ a Good Fit
+### When is QuickMQ a Good Fit
 * When you need to publish AMQP messages
 * When setup is not a priority
 * When multiple server connections are required

-### What EasyMQ ***Cannot*** Do
+### What QuickMQ ***Cannot*** Do

 * Work Queues
 * Transactions
 * Confirm that a consumer received a message

-EasyMQ is meant to be fairly simple in order to reduce the complexity for a user so these concepts are left out.
+QuickMQ is meant to be fairly simple in order to reduce the complexity for a user so these concepts are left out.
 Clients like [pika](https://github.com/pika/pika) or [aio-pika](https://github.com/mosquito/aio-pika) might be a better fit if you are looking for these features.

 ## Installation

-EasyMQ is currently still being tested, but it can be installed from the testPyPI index.
+QuickMQ is currently still being tested, but it can be installed from the PyPI index.

 ```
-pip install -i https://test.pypi.org/simple/ EasyMQ==0.5.0
+pip install quickmq
 ```

 ### Requirements